 Scott Rolen (STL) - Rolen had an awesome season in 2004 for St. Louis and then he was injured in 2005 for a good portion of the season.
 He wasn't the same player when he did play.
 This season he's slightly below his 3-year averages for stats.
 But he's definitely a lot closer to the player he was before his injury.
 I'd say he's a good candidate for the award.

-Joe Borowski (FLA) - He had one good season in Chicago: 2003, where he posted a 2.63 ERA and had 33 saves.
+Joe Borowski (FLA) - He had one good season in Chicago with the Cubs: 2003, where he posted a 2.63 ERA and had 33 saves.
 He's on pace for an equal amount of saves for a mediocre Florida team.
 But I don't think he was ever a star and he's just having a good season as the full-time closer for the Marlins.
 I'm not sure he's Comeback Player of Year, you know?

 Edgar Renteria (ATL) - He went from goat of Boston to one of the better offensive players on the Braves.
 He's better than the guy he replaced (Furcal).
 He's up from or equal to 2005's offensive numbers but he's reduced his errors from last year's 30 to this year projection of 13 errors.
 For someone who was a World Series hero and regular on good Cardinals teams, he sure did take an extraordinary amount of crap last year (defensively, it was well deserved).
 He turned it around and became the NL All-Star starting shortstop.
 Pretty good comeback.